mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/05-mapping-db-queries-to-views.md

 ## VALUES Lists
 See: ["7.7 `VALUES` Lists" on the PostgreSQL docs"](https://www.postgresql.org/docs/14/queries-values.html)

-These map to View column "Data Sources".
+These map to View column "Sources".
 They will show up as a computed source.

 ## WITH Queries
 See ["7.8. `WITH` Queries (Common Table Expressions)" on the PostgreSQL docs](https://www.postgresql.org/docs/14/queries-with.html)